-- B. Less than a full shift, including Thursdays.
-(Overlap day) - 1.
-The Relief Operator will shift his/her hours to cover the leave Monday through Wednesday. - 2.
+B. Less than a full shift, including Thursdays.
+(Overlap day)

+- 1. The Relief Operator will shift his/her hours to cover the leave Monday through Wednesday. - 2.
 Thursday shift will be covered by the Electric Distribution Operator scheduled to work the following weekend.
 (Thursday through Sunday) - 3.
 If the regularly scheduled weekend Electric Distribution Operator is unable to report for work on Thursday or has taken scheduled leave, the shift shall be covered by the Relief Operator regularly scheduled for that week. - 4.
 Weekend leave (Friday, Saturday and Sunday) shall be covered by the "Regular Day Off" Utility Department Operations Division employee with the least amount of accumulated overtime in that pay year at the time of the request.
 If an employee declines to work the shift(s), it shall be counted as a shift(s) worked for overtime record purposes.
 The assigned supervisor will keep a record of all overtime hours on a pay year basis.
 When the overtime totals are the same for the two employees to be called, it shall be "Last Worked, Last Called."
 Note: Regular scheduled work on a holiday shall not be considered as overtime for the purpose of computing accumulated overtime.

-ARTICLE XXX I - ELECTRIC DISTRIBUTION OPERATOR PROCEDURE
+ARTICLE XXXI - ELECTRIC DISTRIBUTION OPERATOR PROCEDURE

-31.1.
-Phone calls on line 368-5735 (or other phone number designated for such purpose), under normal conditions, will be answered by an answering service during the time period 1700-0700 hours.
-The answering service will dispatch an Electric Troubleshooter or Troubleshooting Supervisor to the scene and he/she will investigate the problem.
+31.1 Phone calls on line 368-5735 (or other phone number designated for such purpose), under normal conditions, will be answered by an answering service during the time period 1700-0700 hours.
+The regular working hours for Electric Distribution Operators shall be from 7:00 a.m. to 5:00 p.m.
+(0700 - 1700).
+The answering service will dispatch an Electric Troubleshooter or Troubleshooter Supervisor to the scene and he/she will investigate the problem.
 If the Electric Troubleshooter determines that an Electric Distribution Operator is necessary, he/she will contact the answering service and request that the Standby Electric Distribution Operator be called.
 The Electric Troubleshooter will be in contact with the answering service at all times via cell phone and/or radio.
 In addition, the Electric Troubleshooter will be provided a cell phone stipend, or city provided cell phone, and must be available during their standby duty by the answering service and/or the Standby Electric Distribution Operator or other authorized personnel.

 Once the Standby Electric Distribution Operator arrives at the Operations Center, he/she will contact the answering service and report "on-duty."
-At this point, all established operating procedures take effect, i.e. Electric Distribution Operator requests additional people, conducts switching, prepares service tickets, maintains system log, etc. The Electric Distribution Operator or Relief Operator will remain on duty until the system is back in a "normal" status, before control again is turned over to the answering service.
+At this point, all established operating procedures take effect, i.e. Electric Distribution Operator requests additional people, conducts switching, prepares service tickets, maintains system log, etc. The Electric Distribution Operator or Relief Operator will remain on duty until the system is back in an "operational" status, with all power restored before control is turned over to the answering service.